-With lender-provided mortgage insurance, as we explained above, you get the security of knowing your mortgage debt is covered throughout the life of your mortgage – but that’s it.
+With lender-provided mortgage insurance, as we explained above, you get the security of knowing your mortgage loan is covered throughout the life of your mortgage – but that’s it.
 Despite the long checklist of needs that would accompany your loss of life, traditional mortgage insurance strictly services only a mortgage loan and solely protects the lender.

-Alternatively, mortgage protection through term life insurance (also referred to as mortgage life insurance, and private mortgage insurance) offers the same security throughout the riskiest years of your mortgage debt, with several additional flexibilities that aren’t offered in lender-provided mortgage insurance.
+Alternatively, mortgage protection through term life insurance (also referred to as mortgage life insurance, and private mortgage insurance) offers the same security throughout the riskiest years of your mortgage loan, with several additional flexibilities that aren’t offered in lender-provided mortgage insurance.

-For starters, you can get coverage well beyond the amount of your mortgage debt (more on that later).
+For starters, you can get coverage well beyond the amount of your mortgage loan (more on that later).
 You also get to pick your own beneficiary, instead of paying for insurance to protect the lender.

 Through term life insurance, your beneficiaries are entitled to a lump-sum payment they can use however they want – the amount never reduces.

-Instead of a diminishing payout linked to your remaining mortgage debt, through term life insurance, your beneficiaries are entitled to a tax-free, lump-sum payment which never reduces and can be applied to whatever they choose.
+Instead of a diminishing payout linked to your remaining mortgage loan, through term life insurance your beneficiaries are entitled to a tax-free, lump-sum payment which never reduces and can be applied to whatever they choose.

 There are many more benefits to mortgage protection through this method, which we’ll get to below.
 In each case, we compare and contrast those benefits with the lender-provided alternative – so you at least come away informed and able to make the right choice for you and your loved ones.

-Options are limited – you can only get it from the lender who provided your mortgage.
+Options are limited – you can only get it from the lender who provided your mortgage loan.
 With 73 percent of mortgages coming from Canada’s Big 5, it mostly ends up being your favourite bank – ok maybe favourite is a strong word.

-However, mortgage protection through term life insurance is available from several companies nationwide, and we happen to know a simple, quick way to check out the best mortgage life insurance quotes.
+However, mortgage life insurance is available from several companies nationwide, and we happen to know a simple, quick way to check out the best quotes and find an insurance company.

 How do I pay for mortgage insurance?

-Unfortunately, you don’t get much of a choice if you go through your lender – the insured amount is tied to the value and term of your mortgage.
-However, mortgage protection through term life insurance allows you to expand the coverage for other needs (such as child care, education needs, your family’s future living expenses, funeral expenses and more).
+Unfortunately, you don’t get much of a choice if you go through your lender – the insured amount is tied to the value and term of your mortgage loan.
+However, mortgage protection through term insurance lets you expand the coverage for other needs (such as child care, education needs, your family’s future living expenses, funeral expenses and more).

 Do mortgage insurance and mortgage protection have to cover the length of the mortgage?

-With traditional mortgage insurance, yes.
-You renew your lender’s mortgage insurance when you renew your mortgage rate, and just as rates change over time, so do premiums.
+With lender-provided mortgage insurance, yes.
+You renew your lender’s mortgage insurance when you renew your mortgage rate, and just as rates change over time, so do insurance premiums.